Best Practices for Your Compute Instance

 You can control how and when your applications experience maintenance downtime by proactively rebooting (or stopping and starting) the instances at any time before the scheduled maintenance event.
 A maintenance reboot is different from a normal reboot.
 When you reboot an instance for maintenance, the instance is stopped on the physical VM host that needs maintenance, and then restarted on a healthy VM host.

-If you choose not to reboot before the scheduled time, then Oracle Cloud Infrastructure will migrate the instances before proceeding with the planned infrastructure maintenance.
+If you choose not to reboot before the scheduled time, then Oracle Cloud Infrastructure migrates the instances before proceeding with the planned infrastructure maintenance.
 Optionally, you can configure the instances to remain stopped after they are reboot migrated.
 For more information, see Recovering a Virtual Machine (VM) During Planned Maintenance.